The Best Pizza in Every State

 via tripadvisor.com

-Iowa: Great Plains Sauce & Dough Co.
+Great Plains Sauce & Dough Co.

 via tripadvisor.com

-Kansas: Picasso’s Pizzeria
+Picasso’s Pizzeria

 It wasn’t named Wichita’s Best Pizza six years in a row for nothing.
 The New York–style slices at Picasso’s are famous for more than their thin-crust crunch—they’re also huge!
-Each floppy piece (cut from a massive 26-inch pie) requires two hands—one for folding in half, the other for wiping the sweet sauce dribbling down your chin.
+Each floppy piece (cut from a massive 26-inch pie) requires two hands: one for folding in half, the other for wiping the sweet sauce dribbling down your chin.
 Eating a slice bigger than your face?
 That’s art in our book.

-Kentucky: Impellizzeri's
+Kentucky: Impellizzeri

 via tripadvisor.com

-Kentucky: Impellizzeri’s Pizza
+Impellizzeri’s Pizza

 pizza-domenica-offers